dime-coin/electrum-docs/jsonrpc.rst

    electrum setconfig rpcport 7777

-Further, starting with Electrum 3.0.5, the JSON-RPC interface is authenticated using `HTTP basic auth`_.
+Further, starting with Electrum-Dime 1.0.0, the JSON-RPC interface is authenticated using `HTTP basic auth`_.

 .. _`HTTP basic auth`: https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Basic_authentication_scheme

 The username and the password are config variables.
-When first started, Electrum will initialise both;
+When first started, Electrum-Dime will initialise both;
 the password will be set to a random string.
 You can of course change them afterwards (the same way as the port, and then restart the daemon).
 To simply look up their value: